-Located inside the Pula Archaeological Park, Nora has been one of the most important Sardinian cities during ancient times and it is still considered one of the best-preserved, most important historical sites on the whole island.
+Nora is located inside the Pula Archaeological Park.
+It has been one of the most important Sardinian cities during ancient times and it is still considered one of the best-preserved, most important historical sites on the whole island.
 If you are traveling around South Sardinia, it’s definitely worth a visit!

-In fact, this city of Nuragic origins has been inhabited by several populations throughout the centuries, and each of them contributed to making it unique and keeping its central role in the Mediterranean sea.
+In fact, this city of Nuragic origins has been inhabited by several populations throughout the centuries.
+Each of them contributed to making it unique and keeping its central role in the Mediterranean sea.

 Several teams of archaeologists have been working on excavations and studying the city since about the late 1800s.

-FUN FACT: There is a ton of beautiful Roman mosaics underwater, and you can see them if you book a snorkeling tour!
+There is a ton of beautiful Roman mosaics underwater, and you can see them if you go on a snorkeling tour!

 Curious to know more about this city and how to get there to see it with your own eyes?
 Keep reading and I’ll give you all the information you’ll need!